Insoft-UK/piXfont/README.md

 ```
 pxfnt HD44780.h -o HD44780.hpprgm
 ```
 The HP Prime stores its data as a list of 64-bit unsigned integers.
-The bitmap, however, is stored in a specific bit order (little-endian) where each byte of the 64-bit value is mirror-flipped.
+The bitmap, however, is stored in a specific bit order (little-endian) and where each byte of the 64-bit value is mirror-flipped.

 e.g.
 <img src="https://github.com/Insoft-UK/piXfont/blob/main/assets/Hart.png" width="128" >